Efferent-Health/Efferent-Health.github.io/ReleaseNotes/eVue5.37/index.md

 A new checkbox has been added to Quick Print settings, allowing users to hide overlay text when printing.
 This gives users control over the amount of detail shown in printed outputs.

 <img width=450 src="hideoverlay.png">

-### Unified Worklist for OSM Organizations

-A unified worklist view has been implemented for OSM organizations, replacing the global reader approach.
-This simplifies user workflows and improves visibility of organization-specific tasks.

 ### Scale Ruler in viewport